DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 * 3e228e1 Initial commit
 ```

-Even though this secondary copy is still on the same computer we can pretend like it's on a
+(Even though this secondary copy is still on the same computer we can pretend like it's on a
-different machine; the behavior will be exactly the same.
+different machine; the behavior will be exactly the same.)

 The fresh clone of the repo in `git-workshop-2` has `main` checked out by default.
 Once again, note
-that this `main` branch is a fully independent `main` branch from `origin/main` and `main` in the
+that this `main` branch is a different branch branch from `origin/main` and `main` in the "desktop"
-original repo from `git-workshop`.
-However, `origin/main` in both the "desktop" and "laptop" copies
+repo.
+All three branches happen to point to the same commit at the moment.
+It is worth noting that
-of the repo refers to the same branch on GitHub since `origin` points to the same remote repo in
+`origin/main` in both the "desktop" and "laptop" repos refers to the same branch on GitHub since
-both local repos.
+`origin` points to the same remote repo in both local repos.

-Let's checkout the feature branch on the "laptop"
+Let's checkout the feature branch on the "laptop:"

 ```bash
 # "Laptop" repo